 I did, however, find the beginnings of my “garden journal” when I was just starting to look into the then-new blogs and blogging.
 I was looking for something less cumbersome than updating an html page on my little website of the time.

 I thought -just maybe- you would find these old entries sort of interesting.
 A peek into my gardening efforts of the time about two decades ago.
+The timeline of these garden reports goes backward, from the Autumn end of the garden season to the beginning.

 My Garden Journal- Old School